SoK: Critical Evaluation of Quantum Machine Learning for Adversarial Robustness: Introduction

 \item To what extent are the current QML models and defense mechanisms resilient against respective attacks spanning black-box, gray-box, and white-box threat models compared to CML models? \end{enumerate}

 Addressing these questions is critical for bridging the gap between theoretical advancement in QML and its secure, practical deployment.
 To this end, we structure our study in four stages.
 First, to explore \circled{RQ1}, we construct a hybrid quantum-classical pipeline representative of model Quantum-as-a-Service (QaaS) platforms (e.g., IBM Quantum, Amazon Braket, and Microsoft Azure Quantum).
 These multi-tenant cloud environments inherently expand the attack surface by combining classical and quantum components.
-As such, we develop a {\em taxonomy of QML threat models}, presented in \textbf{section \ref{sec:taxonomy}}, categorizing adversarial capabilities into black-box, gray-box, and while-box levels, to enable systematic reasoning about vulnerabilities across the hybrid stack.
+As such, we develop a {\em taxonomy of QML threat models} categorizing adversarial capabilities into black-box, gray-box, and while-box levels, to enable systematic reasoning about vulnerabilities across the hybrid stack (\textbf{Section~\ref{sec:taxonomy}}).

-Secondly, to investigate \circled{RQ2}, in \textbf{section \ref{sec:QMLPBaseline}}, we analyze Quantum Multilayer Perceptron (QMLP) Architecture with two canonical data encoding schemes- angle and amplitude encoding and varying circuit depths (2, 5, 10, and 50 layer PQCs), to realize how architectural parameters shape accuracy, efficiency, and adversarial robustness under NISQ constraints.
+Secondly, to investigate \circled{RQ2}, we analyze Quantum Multilayer Perceptron (QMLP) with two canonical data encoding schemes- angle and amplitude encoding and varying circuit depths (2, 5, 10, and 50 layer PQCs), to realize how architectural parameters shape accuracy, efficiency, and adversarial robustness under NISQ constraints (\textbf{Section~\ref{sec:QMLPBaseline}}).
+To answer \circled{RQ3}, we empirically implement at least one representative attack from each threat model category to evaluate the resilience of QML models and the effectiveness of existing defenses (\textbf{Section~\ref{sec:label-flipping},~\ref{sec:quid-eval}, and~\ref{sec:PGD-FGSM}}).